ecemgo/frontend-mentor-challenges/README.md

 <br>

 #### Note: These projects can be accessed without charge but they are not meant for unlimited use.
-Please ask my permission before utilizing my works on any platforms.
+Please, do not use them in profit-making platforms and projects without permission.

 <br>